jhauraw/jw-com-jekyll/work/index.md

   * [Z4All.com](http://z4all.com)  -  *LAMP replicated website for Lead Generation over 500 customized user-sites*
   * [FamilyLegalHelp.org](http://familylegalhelp.org)  -  *Wordpress, custom template, Geo-based Lead generation and allocation to clients, 25% conversion rate*

-__NB__: May 9, 2013.
-Portfolio is a _lot_ on the light side right now, sorry.
+__NB__: May 9, 2013. __Work__ is a _lot_ on the light side right now, sorry.
 I'm going to be getting up more of my past projects asap, such as newsletter development for companies like GE Supra and Airstream; PHP OOP Classes; complete email publishing systems and more.